 Some sources suggest that the average settlement amount for an auto accident in the United States is $41,783.
 However, this figure may vary depending on the outcome of your car accident.

-Under the California statute of limitations, injured victims can file claims against the negligent party within 2 years of the accident.
-However, if the negligent party is a government agency, you only have 6 months to file a claim against them.
+Under the California statute of limitations, injured victims can file claims against the negligent party within two years of the accident.
+However, if the negligent party is a government agency, you only have six months to file a claim against them.

 There are certain exceptions to the deadline, and some possible scenarios are when the plaintiff is: